CCCiteCanon

 What to ask of any AI legal research product

 The buyer should ask operational questions.
 Does the product show source links?
 Does it block unsupported citations?
 Can it export citation checks?
 Does it preserve an audit trail?
-Does it price solo lawyers out of the workflow?
+How does it handle confidential client information before prompts are sent to a model?

 • Ask how citations are verified.